ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Languages.*** You speak Common and Grung.

 > ##### Variant Feat: Colored Grung Poison
-> Optionally and with DM approval, you can take this varient feat.
+> Optionally and with DM approval, you can take this variant feat.
 >
->*Prerequisite:* 4th level or higher, race: Grung.
+>*Prerequisite:* Race: Grung.

 >Your poisonous skin trait grows more potent.
-You gain the following benefits:
->- You no longer must complete a short or long rest to use your ***poisonous skin*** trait again.
->- Choose one of the following colors: Green, Blue, Purple, Red, Orange.
+Choose one of the following colors: Green, Blue, Purple, Red, Orange.
 Gold.
 In addition to being poisoned, creatures that fail the Constitution saving throw are subjected to the affects of the Grung Poison of the specified color as detailed in *Volo's Guide to Monsters*, pg.
-156 win the Variant: Grung Poison sidebar.
+156 within the *Variant: Grung Poison* sidebar.

 ## Half-Fey
 Half-fey come into the world from a fey creature taking interest in a beautiful humanoid.
 While the relationships are normally lustful and fleeting, they  occasionally result in the birth of a half-fey.
 These lost souls are stuck between the world of the fey and the mundane life of man.
 One trait almost all share is their captivating beauty.